Bulbous and Round Tip Rhinoplasty

 The following before and after photos provide a look at a wide variety of bulbous nose repairs that Dr. Lamperti has performed:

-RF - Kirkland, WA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+PP - San Francisco, California View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.